LCAD-UFES/carmen_lcad/src/road_mapper/readme.md

 python road_mapper_generate_gt3.py -h
 ```

-## Visualing a Road Map
+## Visualizing a Road Map

-To visalize a road map please do the following:
+To visualize a road map please do the following:

 First step:
 Run the central module as in [Saving Remission Map Images](#saving-remission-map-images)